 You probably already knew this, but just to be clear — a “mortgage” is a loan that real property secures.
 The mortgage contract, or note, indicates that you have taken out money and used the real property as the security in case of default.
-For, most people, the payment they make on their mortgage each month is the biggest check they write (or draft they authorize), and the real property that they buy constitutes the largest single investment that they will make.
+For most people, the payment they make on their mortgage each month is the largest payment, and the real property that they buy constitutes the single largest investment that they will make.

-Private Lenders help Borrowers who have the means to pay off a note but who lack some of the documentation that the banks require in order to approve a traditional mortgage.
+Private Lenders help Borrowers who have the means to afford but who lack some of the documentation that the banks require in order to approve a traditional mortgage.
 Some people have gone through credit problems in the past that have their score too low; others have difficulty with income verification, either because they have changed employers several times in the past few years, or they work for themselves, and so there is no third-party verification for their income claims.

 Why do you have to make a higher down payment out in the country?

-You can expect to pay a higher interest rate for a private loan that you would through a bank, often as high as 10 or 12 percent.
+You can expect to pay a higher interest rate for a private loan that you would through a bank, often starting at 10 percent.
 However, you should also expect a shorter term, something along the lines of a year or two.
-The idea is that you start making payments while you move into the property that you want, while you work on fixing your credit, or spiffing up your income history, so that you can get bank approval before the term expires, and then you can get a better interest rate at renewal.
+The idea is that you take the time to improve your credit, or solidify your income, so that you can get secure bank approval before the term expires, and then you can get a better interest rate before our mortgage matures.

-In Saskatchewan, you should expect to pay fees that are somewhat higher than in the other provinces.
-One reason for this has to do with provincial law regarding the foreclosure process, which takes longer to resolve.
+In Saskatchewan, you should expect to pay higher Private Lender Loan fees as compared to other provinces.
+One reason for this has to do with law regarding the Saskatchewan Foreclosure Process, which takes longer to resolve.
 The higher fees help the private lender absorb the risk of delayed repayment in case things have to go to foreclosure.
 While the lender can recover the vast majority of costs through the foreclosure process, that’s not true about all of the fees, which is why the risk gets passed onto the borrower.

 Private Lenders Serving Saskatchewan – Urban Centers Vs Rural

-If you’re interested in living in one of Saskatchewan’s urban areas — Saskatoon, Regina, Moosejaw, North Battleford, Yorkton, Swift Current, Estevan, Weyburn, and Lloydminster, for example — your chances of approval with a private loan are significantly higher.
-However, you can often get approval in a more outlying area; our lending network considers those applications on an individual basis.
+If you’re interested in living in one of Saskatchewan’s urban areas — Saskatoon, Regina, Moosejaw, North Battleford, Yorkton, Swift Current, Estevan, Weyburn, and Lloydminster, for example — your chances of approval with a private loan are higher.
+However, you can often get approval in a more outlying area; our lending network considers those applications on an individual basis, and depending on the current market conditions.

 If you think about it, if you’ve been paying on your mortgage for a number of years, you’ve been basically turning your house into a giant savings account.
 As long as you have plenty of money coming in from other sources, you don’t ever have to tap that savings account.
-For many people, they only need one loan for their home, as they have put aside savings for such things as their children’s tuition and they may not run into any unforeseen circumstances, such as the loss of a job or a chance to get a great deal on a vacation property.
+For some people, they only need one loan for their home, as they have put aside savings for such things as their children’s tuition and they may not run into any unforeseen circumstances, such as the loss of a job or a chance to get a great deal on newly available real estate.

 There is a psychological barrier that some people face when it comes to taking out a second mortgage.
 They think that their house is supposed to be their first priority – which is the truth.
 You don’t want to take out a second mortgage if there’s a chance you’ll default on it, because you’ll end up in foreclosure proceedings.
 However, if you’re taking out a loan that you already know you can pay back on the basis of your budget, then why not take out a loan that costs you the least over time?

-In Saskatchewan, Amansad Financial has relationships with a number of different lenders.
+In Saskatchewan, Amansad Financial underwrites mortgage loan applications for a large network of Direct Private Lender Partners that are ready to assist.
 You might think that all banks are pretty much the same – a lot of our clients come to us thinking that.
 However, banks aren’t even the only type of entity that provides mortgages.
 If you have pristine credit, then you’ll probably get the best interest rate through a bank.
 However, that’s not always the case, especially if you’re self-employed.
 In cases involving self-employment, or in cases that involve credit that is less than perfect, private lenders can often provide you with the best deal for your situation.

-Get in touch with us if you are considering private lending toward home ownership or taking out a second mortgage on your home, or if you have a significant financial expenditure coming up that you’re not sure how you can afford.
+Get in touch with us if you are considering private lending towards obtaining home ownership, refinancing an existing mortgage, taking out a second mortgage on your home, taking out equity from an investment property, or if you have a significant financial expenditure coming up that you’re not sure how you can afford.
 We have even helped people take out debt consolidation mortgages to settle their consumer debt and pay themselves back at a much lower interest thanks to the equity in their homes.
-Don’t get caught overpaying interest – take us through your current situation and let us put together a proposal that will help you get the money you deserve without having to pay through the nose for it.
+Take us through your current situation and let us put together a proposal that will help you get the money you deserve quickly.

 PRIVATE MORTGAGE OR EQUITY LOAN?